warengonzaga/warengonzaga/README.md

 - 💪 Currently working as a freelance software engineer.
 - 🔏 Bug bounty hunter in free time.
-- 💝 Author of multiple open source projects (30+ to be exact).
+- 💝 Author of multiple open source projects (30+ to date).
-- 💼 Founder and CEO of [Waren Gonzaga Co.](https://github.com/warengonzagaco), a start-up MSP for start-ups and MSMEs.
+- 💼 Founder and CEO, [WG Co.](https://github.com/wgcompanyhq), a start-up MSP for start-ups and MSMEs.
-- 👨‍🔬 Co-Founder, CEO of [Amihan Tecchnologies](https://github.com/amihantech), a tech start-up.
+- 👨‍🔬 Founder and CEO, [Amihan Tecchnologies](https://github.com/amihantech), a tech start-up.
 - 🖥️ Founder and lead dev of [Wareneutron Developers](https://github.com/wareneutron), open-source dev team.
+- 💞 Executive Director, [Algo Filipino](https://github.com/algofilipino), non-profit organization for language and technology.
 - ☕ Coffee lover, turning it into code, [you can buy me a coffee](https://buymeacoff.ee/warengonzaga)!
 - 🏆 2021 Goals:
   - Contribute and publish more open source projects.